Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Distinctive styles in clothing and accessories

-Otaku clothing often includes t-shirts with iconic characters, vibrant prints, and designs inspired by popular series that stand out for their originality.
+Otaku garments often include t-shirts with iconic characters, vibrant prints, and designs inspired by popular series that stand out for their originality.

-In addition, accessories such as plush toys, keychains, and figurines are integrated into the look, allowing fans to visibly display their passion in their daily lives.
+In addition, accessories such as stuffed animals, keychains and figures are integrated into the look, allowing fans to wear their hobby visibly in their daily lives.

-This style has become established as a form of identity that connects followers from different cultures under the same visual language.
+This style has established itself as a form of identity that connects followers of different cultures under the same visual language.

 Cosplay as an international phenomenon

-Cosplay has ceased to be an exclusively Japanese practice and has become a global phenomenon present at events and conventions in many countries.
+Cosplay has ceased to be an exclusive Japanese practice and has become a global phenomenon present at events and conventions in many countries.

-Cosplay also creates a multicultural meeting space where different traditions and styles within otaku culture are celebrated.
+Cosplay also creates a multicultural meeting space where different traditions and styles are celebrated within otaku culture.

-Collectible items such as figures and statuettes are more than just souvenirs; they represent symbols of otaku dedication and passion for their favorite franchises.
+Collectible objects such as figures and statuettes are more than just souvenirs, they represent symbols of otaku dedication and passion for their favorite franchises.

-These elements have an emotional and cultural value that strengthens the sense of belonging and serve as a point of connection between fans from different countries.
+These elements have an emotional and cultural value that strengthens the sense of belonging and serve as a connection point between fans from different countries.

 The increase in global demand for collectibles reflects the economic and social importance that this hobby has achieved globally.